ercchy/get-codecatz-smart/modules/start/_posts/2000-01-01-your-own-course.markdown

 creating your own online portfolio

 ## First of, join the CodeCatz properly
-You thought we are interesting enough, that you visited us and hopefuly we did not turn you away, by the heaps of chocolade we offered you.
+You thought we are interesting enough, that you visited us and hopefully we did not turn you away, by the heaps of chocolate we offered you.

 Now is time for you to tell the whole wold you are now a CodeCat and that is why we want you to put your lovely